 How to Use Ankle Foot Orthotics for Foot Drop

-Ankle foot orthotics, also known as AFOs, support the foot so that it doesn’t drag on the floor.
-They can help you avoid tripping on your foot as you walk, which reduces your risk of injury.
+Ankle foot orthotics, also known as AFOs, support the foot and ankle so that it doesn’t drag on the floor.
+They can help you avoid tripping as you walk or climb stairs, which also reduces your risk of injury.